The 15 Most Popular Types of Ice Creams From Around the World

 4. Frozen Custard Ice Cream

-Favorite flavors include traditional vanilla, chocolate, and strawberry, but it’s also a popular mix-in for milkshakes.
+Popular flavors include vanilla, chocolate, and strawberry, and it’s a favorite for milkshake mix-ins.

 5. Soft Serve